Few things can tell a community’s story better than its business residents’ insights. This is why we created the “Why Midlothian?” series.

 In late December 2017, Methodist unveiled plans to build its 11th hospital, which will be located in Midlothian.
 The new facility will be operated in conjunction with the existing Methodist Mansfield Medical Center.
 While architectural details are still being finalized, the hospital in Midlothian will be a licensed hospital with an emergency department and a wide range of specialties and services.

-The hospital will sit on 65 acres of land along US-287 adjacent to the Midlothian ISD Multi-Purpose Stadium.
-Methodist plans to break ground in late summer 2018 and open the Methodist Midlothian Medical Center in late 2019.
+The hospital will sit on 65 acres of land along US-287 adjacent to the Midlothian ISD multi-purpose stadium.
+Methodist plans to break ground in late summer 2018 and open the Methodist Midlothian Medical Center in 2020.

 Midlothian Economic Development: Please share a little history about Methodist Health System?